 Price and prejudice: Discussing Europe’s energy crunch, its causes and way(s) forward

-The speakers, who have specific expertise on global and European energy market and transition, will discuss the main causes of the current high energy prices and its potential consequences on the energy transition, analyzing the main initiatives under consideration and their feasibility.
-After the presentations, there will be ample room for Q&A and debate
+The speakers, who have specific expertise on global and European energy market and transition, discussed the main causes of the current high energy prices and its potential consequences on the energy transition, analyzing the main initiatives under consideration and their feasibility.

 Moderation and Introductory remarks